Blas1ed/Custom-Balloons/README.md

 Here is the unity project for creating custom balloons!

 How to:
-Make a GameObject in the project make sure to add a "Knot" and a "Collider" in the GameObject the knot is where the string line goes into then once you make it a prefab you assign a asset bundle to it then right click and build asset bundles! the name of the gameobject is what the name of the custom balloon is ingame more on asset bundles here https://docs.unity3d.com/Manual/AssetBundlesIntro.html
+Make a GameObject in the project make sure to add a "Knot" and a "Collider" in the GameObject the knot is where the string line goes into then once you make it a prefab you assign a asset bundle to it then right click and build asset bundles your file will be in the folder AssetBundles! the name of the gameobject is what the name of the custom balloon is ingame more on asset bundles here https://docs.unity3d.com/Manual/AssetBundlesIntro.html

 you can also look at the Template model in the project